 When I have news on one of our positions, I’ll send out an e-mail alert along with a blog post.
 These alerts often include buy or sell advice, so I make sure to get them to you as quickly as possible and while the market’s still open.

-Jeff Clark’s Market Minute every trading day
+Jeff Clark’s Market Minute every Monday, Wednesday, and Friday

-Each morning the market is open, you’ll receive my Market Minute straight to your inbox.
+Every Monday, Wednesday, and Friday, you’ll receive my Market Minute straight to your inbox.
 It tells you where I think the action is headed for the day… including which sectors to watch and which to avoid.
 If you’re an active trader, it’s a valuable tool for preparing your day.
 It’s how I plan to trade my own money.

 If You Have Questions…